Expensify/App/contributingGuides/TYPESCRIPT_STYLE.md

 ```

-Use **CONSTANT_CASE** for global constant values to distinguish them from other variables and emphasize their fixed state.
+Use **CONSTANT_CASE** for global-level constant values to distinguish them from other variables and emphasize their fixed state.

 ```ts
 // Bad
 const someConst = { config: “value” } as const;